Christmas SALE 25% OFF on new purchases, early renewals or upgrades. Apply Discount

 Since version 1.1.0 you can set the type of unlocking that will be done once a form is completed.
 The default type is unlocking the requested download (the download the form was attached to) but you can also choose to:

-You can find the unlock type setting at the Gravity Forms tab in your Download Monitor settings page.
+You can find the unlock type setting at the Lead Generation tab in your Download Monitor settings page.

-If you've followed above steps in the Usage section your download is ready to go.
-Visitors will be have to complete the selected Gravity Forms form prior be granted access to the download.
+If you’ve followed the above steps in the Usage section your download is ready to go.
+Visitors will have to complete the selected Gravity Forms form prior be granted access to the download.